vanshaj18/vanshaj18.github.io/_pages/teaching.md

 ---
 layout: page
-title: Other Involvement
+title: Community work
-permalink: /extra-work/
+permalink: /other
-description:  If we knew what we were doing, it won't be called research---Einstein
+# description:  <blockquote> If we knew what we were doing, it won't be called research---Einstein </blockquote>
-nav: false
+nav: true
-display_categories: [competitions, work]
+display_categories: [Outreach talks, Hobbies]
 horizontal: false
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!

 <!-- pages/projects.md -->